Lauren Jeska: Attempted murder conviction

 In September 2016, Jeska pleaded guilty to attempted murder plus two counts of assault occasioning actual bodily harm on Begley and Taylor, and weapons charges for knife possession.
-Jeska claimed she feared UK Athletics would strip her of her records and her eligibility to compete against female athletes.
-Jeska was on remand at HM Prison Foston Hall, a women's prison, in Derbyshire.
+Jeska claimed she feared UK Athletics would strip her of her records and her eligibility to compete in the female category.
+The admission was made while on remand at HM Prison Foston Hall, a women's prison, in Derbyshire.
 Her racing results were declared null and void.

 On 15 November 2016, she was scheduled to be detained in hospital under the Mental Health Act 1983, but the hearing was adjourned for a month pending further psychiatric reports.
-Jeska was found during these investigations to have autism.
+Jeska was found during these investigations to have previously undiagnosed autism.

-In March 2017, Jeska was jailed for 18 years for the crimes, which severed nerves in Knibbs's body, leaving him with restricted movement, difficulty eating, and limited vision in both eyes.
+In March 2017, Jeska was sentenced to 18 years imprisonment.